lorenaacuna/GASTLI/docs/source/atm_grid.rst

    No atmospheric models available for this case (np.nan in grid).
    Decrease the interior temperature or decrease the surface pressure

-Hence, we recommend to specify the surface pressure in the ``main()`` functions of the coupling or the thermal evolution classes.
+If you try to run this same model without specifying ``P_surf``, the default of 1000 bar will be assumed, and the error above will be shown.
+Hence, we recommend to decrease the surface pressure by specifying it in the ``main()`` function of the coupling class.
 Example:

 .. code-block:: python